hydroper-com/docs/misc/company-log.md

 I was continuously working at the compiler, but I had restarted the project several times.

 Between these years I was constantly building side libraries for Transformice Lua modules such as TextAreaShop.

+In 2023 I've experimented with the Godot Engine and produced a very incomplete demo of a Phantasy Star III game remake, which I lost interest on continuing.